Zhagi/MakersBnB/README.md

 To ensure the application works as expected, follow these steps to run the tests:

-1. Install the project dependencies if you haven't already:
+# Install the project dependencies
 pipenv install

-2. Install Playwright, which is used for end-to-end testing:
+# Install the playwright library to run the tests
 playwright install

-3. Activate the Pipenv virtual environment:
+# Activate the Pipenv virtual environment
 pipenv shell

-4. Create a separate database for testing purposes:
+# Create the database for test mode
 createdb makers_bnb_test

-5. Seed the test database with initial data:
+# Add the tables locally to the test database
 psql -d makers_bnb_test -f seeds/makersbnb.sql

-6. Run the tests using pytest:
+# Run the tests
 pipenv run pytest

-7. You can check the test results in your terminal to verify everything is working correctly.
+# Check the test results in your terminal